PMS & MEDICAL MARIJUANA

-This is called premenstrual insomnia, and can start a couple days prior to menstruating.
+This is called premenstrual insomnia and can start a couple of days prior to menstruating.
 Some doctors believe that a drop in progesterone production right before menstruation causes premenstrual insomnia.
-This would lead to endless nights of laying awake, in the dark, getting more and more frustrated.
+This would lead to endless nights of lying awake, in the dark, getting more and more frustrated.

 Cannabis is a well-known sleep aid and one study showed that a small amount of CBD helped people fall asleep while another study showed that THC helps people fall asleep faster.
 So these studies showed that cannabis therapies could help with treating premenstrual insomnia and may be the best sleep aid.

-There are chemical in our bodies called Prostaglandins.
-These chemicals cause the uterus to contract, and can affect the intestines and stomach as well.
+There are chemicals in our bodies called Prostaglandins.
+These chemicals cause the uterus to contract and can affect the intestines and stomach as well.
 This contracting can cause painful cramping and diarrhea in the first couple days of menses.